English

 Pearl Harbor Visitor Center

-The Pearl Harbor Visitor Center honors a pivotal moment in U.S. history, with exhibits and memorials that reflect on the events of December 7, 1941.
+The Pearl Harbor Visitor Center honors a pivotal moment in US history, with exhibits and memorials that reflect on the events of December 7, 1941.
 It’s both an educational and deeply moving place of remembrance.

 USS Arizona Memorial